ivanov/kanten/README.md

     [ ] on exit from editing, refresh the file in kanten [ ] open file to the right line (at least the top-left column's line)
-    - set cursor location either via search or mouseclick [ ] run_wrapper to restore previous screen?
+    - set cursor location either via search or mouseclick
+    - mouseclick should un-highlight the current match of search (if any) and highlight the whole line instead
+[ ] run_wrapper to restore previous screen?
     - moar and bpython do this, i think
 [ ] dynamic resizing of width (via + and - commands, perhaps)